steveLeVesconte/legacy-to-modern-dotnet-migration-v2/README.md

 - `chore/` - Maintenance tasks (dependencies, config)

 Examples:

 - `feat/phase-1-integration-tests`
 - `fix/phase-4-ef-migration-bug`
 - `docs/phase-2-deployment-guide`

 ## 📚 Documentation

-- **PROJECT-LOG.md** - [need link here] - Chronological development log with decisions and challenges
+This project maintains a systematic documentation approach designed for ~1 hour/week maintenance while providing comprehensive project context.
+See [DOCUMENTATION-PLAN.md](https://claude.ai/chat/DOCUMENTATION-PLAN.md) for complete documentation system details, templates, and maintenance workflows.

+### Key Documents

+**Core Documentation:**

+- **[PROJECT-LOG.md](https://claude.ai/chat/PROJECT-LOG.md)** - Daily work journal capturing decisions, blockers, and time investment
-- **project-outline.md** - [need link here] - Comprehensive phase-by-phase migration plan
+- **[project-outline.md](https://claude.ai/chat/project-outline.md)** - Comprehensive phase-by-phase migration plan (frozen after Phase 0)
+- **[KNOWN-LIMITATIONS.md](https://claude.ai/chat/KNOWN-LIMITATIONS.md)** - Transparent inventory of constraints and deferred work
+- **[QUICK-REFERENCE.md](https://claude.ai/chat/QUICK-REFERENCE.md)** - Personal cheat sheet for daily commands and conventions
 - **[Seed Project Repository](https://github.com/steveLeVesconte/MvcMusicStore)** - Clean-room MVC5 implementation

+**Phase-Specific Documentation:**

+- **docs/phase-NN/README.md** - Actual implementation approach and outcomes for each phase
+- **docs/phase-NN/TROUBLESHOOTING.md** - Complex problems and solutions (created when needed)

+**Architecture Decision Records:**

+- **docs/adr/NNNN-decision-title.md** - Immutable records of significant technical decisions

 ### Documentation Philosophy

-**Living Documents** (always current):
+**Living Documents** (maintained regularly):

-- PROJECT-LOG.md - Daily progress and decision journal
+- **PROJECT-LOG.md** - Updated daily or per work session (~10-15 min)
-- README.md - Project overview and current status
+- **README.md** - Updated at phase transitions and major milestones
-- KNOWN-LIMITATIONS.md - [need link here] - Known issues and scope boundaries
+- **KNOWN-LIMITATIONS.md** - Updated as issues discovered or resolved
+- **QUICK-REFERENCE.md** - Updated when you look something up repeatedly

-**Frozen Planning Documents** (historical reference):
+**Frozen Planning Documents** (historical reference, never updated):

+- **project-outline.md** - Original phase planning from Phase 0
+- **work-execution-plan.md** - Initial execution strategy
-- Phase planning documents - Captured during Phase 0, preserved as historical context
+- Phase planning documents captured during Phase 0

-- Initial estimates and approaches - Shows evolution of thinking during implementation
+**Semi-Frozen Documents** (updated rarely):

+- **TESTING-STRATEGY.md** - Established in Phase 1, minor refinements only
+- **CONTRIBUTING.md** - Created in Phase 0, minor updates as needed
+- **dependency-inventory.md** - Captured in Phase 1, frozen thereafter

 **Source of Truth**:

-- Git commit history and tags
+- Git commit history and tags - Detailed change tracking
-- GitHub Issues and Pull Requests
+- GitHub Issues and Pull Requests - Task management and discussion
-- Phase-specific README files in `docs/phase-N/`
+- Phase-specific README files in `docs/phase-NN/` - Implementation outcomes

+### Documentation System Benefits

+This structured approach provides:

+- **For Future Me:** Quick context recovery when returning to the project
+- **For Interviewers:** Evidence of professional documentation practices and decision-making process
+- **For Learning:** Clear record of what worked, what didn't, and why
+- **For Portfolio:** Demonstrates ability to maintain enterprise-grade documentation standards

+The complete documentation system includes templates, decision trees, maintenance checklists, and weekly health checks.
+See [DOCUMENTATION-PLAN.md](https://claude.ai/chat/DOCUMENTATION-PLAN.md) for full details.

 ## 🤖 AI-Assisted Development

 This project leverages AI tools (Claude, GitHub Copilot) as a **productivity multiplier** and learning accelerator throughout the development lifecycle.
 AI assistance is used strategically, with clear boundaries between AI-generated content, AI-assisted work, and human-driven decisions.
+But seriously, since the main goal is learning (not production), stopping and iterating on questions until I understand the output is a key behavior—not just prompt-and-paste.

 A key feature of my process is measurable prompt-context and prompt effectiveness through meta-prompts.
 See LinkedIn article [TBD] for context quality measurement process.

 **"What's measured improves"** — Peter F. Drucker

 ### AI Usage by Development Activity

 #### **Documentation & Planning** (AI-Heavy)

 AI generates initial drafts, which I review, validate, and customize:

 - Technical documentation and migration guides
 - Architecture decision records (ADR) exploration
 - Implementation strategies and phase planning
 - Test case ideation and edge case discovery
 - README sections and project narrative

 **My Role**: Design prompts, provide curated context, validate accuracy, make final edits, ensure alignment with project goals.
+Fighting with the AI.
+The AI has its own quirks and biases.
+Part of my job is to notice when it drifts from my purpose and impose my will and knowledge.
+Also, I must be sure I am learning from every AI-generated step both to improve my own ability to perform the same task in the future and to improve my ability to create prompts and curate context for similar tasks.

 #### **Implementation** (AI-Assisted)

 AI suggests solutions and boilerplate, which I evaluate and adapt:

 - Refactoring recommendations
 - Bug investigation and debugging assistance
 - Test implementation patterns
 - Configuration file templates

 **My Role**: Choose and generate curated context for prompts.
 Write final code, validate correctness, adapt to project context, ensure maintainability and security.
+(See "My Role" above for expanded "The AI has its quirks and biases...")

 #### **Decision-Making** (Human-Driven)

 I make all strategic and architectural decisions, sometimes using AI for exploration:

 - Final architectural choices and technology stack selection
 - Security and compliance decisions
 - Business logic design and validation
 - Performance optimization trade-offs
 - Quality standards and acceptance criteria

 **My Role**: Full ownership.
-AI may provide options or analysis, but I decide.
+AI may provide options or analysis, but I decide (or I learn nothing!)

 ### Transparency and Attribution

 **What's in This Repository**:

 - A combination of human-written and AI-assisted documentation (generated by AI, reviewed and edited by me)
 - A combination of human-written and AI-suggested code patterns (evaluated and adapted by me)
 - AI-influenced architecture (explored with AI, decided by me)

 **What's NOT in This Repository**:

-- The prompts themselves (proprietary methodology)
+- 100% of the prompts themselves - I just cannot add that much noise to the project, but I will select some prompts I consider instructive and representative and add them to the prompts folder.
 - Unedited AI outputs (all content reviewed and validated)
 - AI-generated code without human review

+### Naming Strategy for Prompt Files

+**Format:** `phase-NN-<type>-<subject>.md`

+**Types:**

+- `doc` - Documentation generation
+- `code` - Code/script generation
+- `decision` - Decision analysis

+**Location:** `/docs/prompts/phase-NN-type-subject.md`

 ## 🎯 Who This Is For

-**Developers Planning Migrations:** Offers a reusable methodology with detailed implementation guidance, troubleshooting strategies, and lessons learned for similar .NET Framework to .NET Core/9 migrations.

 **Future Me:** Serves as a technical reference, keeps the project organized, and provides material for technical discussions about cloud-native transformation.

 **Technical Interviewers:** Provides concrete examples of architectural decision-making, problem-solving approaches, and hands-on experience with enterprise modernization challenges.

+**Developers Planning Migrations:** Offers a reusable methodology with detailed implementation guidance, troubleshooting strategies, and lessons learned for similar .NET Framework to .NET Core/9 migrations.

 ## 📄 Version 2 Improvements